24 Bird-Related Novels & Memoirs

 Author Karen Barnett spent several years working as a park ranger and naturalist before becoming a professional writer.
 She has also written a series of historical romances set in the national parks in the 1920s and 1930s called the Vintage National Parks Novels.

-Barnett is a Christian Fiction author, and this novel includes religious themes, particularly later in this novel.
+Barnett is a Christian Fiction author, and this novel includes religious themes, particularly later in the novel.

 Book Summary